Awards Criteria and Guidelines

 - Demonstrate the nominee’s individual achievement, initiative, experience, drive and commitment to responsible and sustainable business practice that have contributed to the success of the business organisation in 2017

-Nominations in the Public Sector, Third Sector, Workplace Innovation Director and the NEW category – Family Business Director – should also include additional information, specific to the category.
-Guidance notes are included on the online form and can also be viewed under Notes on the Award Categories page.
+Nominations in the Public Sector, Third Sector, Workplace Innovation Director and the NEW category – Family Business Director – provide additional information, specific to the category.

 Nominations in the Director categories are assessed by an independent panel of judges – selected candidates from this phase progress to the next stage.